San Francisco Department of Public Works corruption scandal: SIA Consulting

 Three executives of the San Francisco design and engineering firm SIA Consulting were charged with one count each of conspiracy to commit honest services wire fraud.
 Prosecutors alleged that Sia Tahbazof, Reza Koshnevisan and Bahman Ghassemzadeh bribed three employees of San Francisco DBI — Rodolfo Pada, Cyril Yu and Bernie Curran — in exchange for expedited building permits and approval of building inspections.
 In addition to paying the DBI employees cash bribes, Tahbazof gave Pada an interest-free $85,000 loan and forgave Curran part of an interest-free loan of $260,000.
-Although originally professing their innocence, all three subsequently pleaded guilty.
-Tahbazof and Ghassemzadeh were sentenced to three years probation each and fines of $75,000 and $25,000, respectively.
+Although originally professing their innocence, all three subsequently pleaded guilty and were sentenced to three years probation each.
+Tahbazof was fined $75,000; Koshnevisan and Ghassemzadeh were fined $25,000 each.

 The loan from Sia Tahbazof to Curran was facilitated by Tahbazof's son, Yosef Tahbazof, a real estate attorney..
 Although never charged with a crime, Yosef Tahbazof resigned from his position on the San Francisco Assessment Appeals Board after pressure from the President of the Board of Supervisors, Aaron Peskin.
 In the wake of his resignation, the San Francisco Assessor-Recorder, City Attorney and Clerk of the Board of Supervisors all announced separate investigations into Yosef Tahbazoh's voting record on the Assessment Appeals Board.